SaiVarad1/test/gitStuff/README.md

     * push to remote by using git push -u origin master ** This tells it to push all commits to the remote branch Master) (-u saves settings so you can just use git push next time)

-* Making this change in the Remote Repo
+    * Making this change in the Remote Repo (conflicting change made locally without pulling first)